JoseDiazCodes/BrainBridgeMVC/README.md

 ![BrainBridge](BrainBridge@2x.png)

 > BrainBridge embodies the spirit of a true learning master.
-Like a ninja, you will become highly trained, agile, and equipped with a variety of skills to navigate through your educational journey.
+Like a nimble learner, you will become highly trained, agile, and equipped with a variety of skills to navigate through your educational journey.
 >
 > With BrainBridge, mastering learning techniques, swiftly recalling information, and skillfully overcoming educational challenges becomes second nature.
 >